MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-operating-hours.md

 After you define the business hours for your organization and set up [Automated messages](configure-automated-message.md) to be displayed to customers, when customers interact through a channel during non-business hours, they will see the messages that you have set.
 For example, customers can be shown an offline message on the chat widget as "Our agents are not available.
 Our business hours are between 8:00 am to 5:00 pm."
 Similarly, for social channels, you can configure the operating hours at the queue level.
 When customers contact your agents through any of the social channels outside the business hours, they will receive responses that you have set.

 After you create an operating hour record, you must add it to the **Design** tab of the appropriate chat widget to control the display of the widget.
-For social channels and queues, the operating hour will be available for selection on the **General** and **Summary** tabs respectively.
+For social channels, SMS, and queues, the operating hour will be available for selection on the **General** and **Summary** tabs respectively.

 ## Create a record to define operating hours